benbrastmckie/VSCodium/README.md

 biber -v
 ```

-So long as each of these commands returns a version number, you should not need to install LaTeX.
+So long as each of these commands returns a version number, you should not need to install LaTeX (though you may still be missing packages if you installed "basic" in the past).
-Otherwise, you may need to install LaTeX as described above.
+Otherwise, you may need to install LaTeX as described above, or uninstall and reinstall to clean things up if it has been a while.

-The final step is to create the ‘texmf’ directory in the appropriate location depending on your operating system.
+The final step is to create the ‘texmf’ directory in the appropriate location depending on your operating system as described below.

 ### [MacOS](#Table-of-Contents)